VideoClient/video-client/Readme.md

 npm install
 ```

-For all subproject, we should run `npm install` too.
+For all subprojects, we should run `npm install` too.